The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

-\begin{proof} We start by defining an ``interim'' auction $\mech''$ that will help us define the required auction~$\mech'$.
-While $\mech''$ may contain infinitely many menu entries, we show below that w.l.o.g.\ only finitely many of them are in fact chosen by any buyer type; consequently, we will derive the required auction~$\mech'$ by defining it to be the auction offering precisely these menu entries.
+\begin{proof} We start by defining an ``interim'' mechanism $\mech''$ that will help us define the required mechanism~$\mech'$.
+While $\mech''$ may contain infinitely many menu entries, we show below that w.l.o.g.\ only finitely many of them are in fact chosen by any buyer type; consequently, we will derive the required mechanism~$\mech'$ by defining it to be the mechanism offering precisely these menu entries.

 \begin{sloppypar} Let $X\eqdef\bigl\lceil\frac{n\cdot\bound}{\varepsilon^2}\bigr\rceil$ and $P\eqdef\bigl\lceil\frac{n\cdot (1-\varepsilon)\cdot\thresh}{\varepsilon^2}\bigr\rceil$.
 Let $\chi\eqdef\nicefrac{1}{X}\le\frac{\varepsilon^2}{n\cdot\bound}$ and $\psi\eqdef\frac{(1-\varepsilon)\cdot\thresh}{P}\le\frac{\varepsilon^2}{n}$.
 For every $\delta>0$ and for every real number $r\in\RR$, we denote the rounding-down of $r$ to the ``$\delta$-grid'' by